pecan-pine/react-tic-tac-toe-improved/README.md

 The helper board shows O has 4 in a row diagonally: ![torus2](images/torus2.PNG)

+### Improvements:

+Some things I think could use improvement in the app:

+- Currently O's strategy is fairly predictable.
+It is not too hard to win, except maybe playing on a torus without the helper board.

 I hope you enjoy this app!
 I had fun making it.